Learning how to make a strong, active sourdough starter for fermented bread and baking is the key to successful sourdough recipes.

 - Lame: The handle on a blade used to score bread.

-- Levain: Using a portion of your sourdough starter to build a separate starter for another recipe.
+- Levain: Use a portion of your sourdough starter to build a separate starter for another recipe.

 - Maillard Reaction: A chemical reaction between amino acids and reducing sugars that gives browned or golden brown food its distinctive flavor.
 This reaction causes baked bread to turn brown.